rajesh-s/tp-parsec-openmp-tasks/README.md

 - Build blackscholes workload with DAG recorder
 ```/home/rajesh/tp-parsec/tp-parsec/bin/parsecmgmt2 -a build run -p blackscholes -c gcc-task_omp-dr -i simlarge -n 8 # With DAG recorder```
+  - Install dagviz using [this](https://github.com/massivethreads/dagviz) that can be used to open the *.dag in tp-parsec output directory (ex: pkgs/apps/freqmine/run/amd64-linux.gcc-task_omp-dr)

 - For ICC compiler, be sure to update tp-parsec/config/icc.bldconf with the install paths